Perfect for a summer day: making your own blueprints. No need for a darkroom, all you need is some chemicals and sunlight.

 - solution II: 25 g Ferric ammonium citrate (green) + 100 ml water

 - 2 brown plastic bottles with a plastic screw lid (for the two solutions)

-- heavy watercolour paper (300 grams) or fabric (cotton, linen)
+- heavy watercolour paper (300 grams) or fabric (cotton, linen, silk… anything natural)

-- plastic container to put the liquid in
+- plastic plate to put the liquid on

-- glass plate or a solid picture frame and some squeezers
+- 2 glass plates or a picture frame and some squeezers

 - plastic and gloves to keep everything clean

 - a dark room (bathroom with curtains closed will do)

 - a sunny day (bewoon noon and 3 pm is perfect)!

 1. Put gloves on.
 Mix the two solutions and pour each of them in a plastic bottle.
 Mark the bottles with a I and II.
 In a dimly lit room you blend the two solutions in equal parts in a plastic container.
 As soon as you mix the two fluids, they are photosensitive.
 So don’t expose them to UV-light!
 Use plastic to cover your work spot.
 Using a brush, simply paint the chemicals onto the material.
 Paper, card, textiles can all be used to print on.
 Use the brush up and down, from left to right.
 Leave to dry in a dark place.